Example program 2: MM_S2_Viz_Basic

 MJOINT(MM_JPS[5], v500, fine, tool0);

-The robot moves to each path point in sequence by joint motion.
+The robot sequentially moves to each waypoint using joint position movement.

 CALL: MM_Close_Socket();